List of political scandals in Croatia

 This article provides a list of political scandals in Croatia:

 1990s

 Ankica Lepej affair (1998)

 In 1998, Ankica Lepej learned that Ankica Tuđman, wife of the first president of Croatia, deposited 210,000 German marks and 15,740 US dollars into an unreported bank account.
 Following the publication of the information (which Lepej had anonymously provided) in Jutarnji list, Lepej became regarded as the first prominent whistleblower in modern Croatian history.
 Zagebačka banka then published an advert in Jutarnji list offering a million kuna reward for information on who leaked the data.
-Lepej presented herself to the bank with a lawyer and, subsequently, got fired by the bank (with only 11 months left to retirement) and arrested.
+Lepej presented herself to the bank with a lawyer and, subsequently, was fired by the bank (with only 11 months left to retirement) and arrested.
 The charges were eventually dropped, after Franjo Tuđman's death.
-Public outcry was huge, with both petition signing (co-organized by Vlado Gotovac) and media votes (TV talk-show Latinica), as reported by TV show Labirint.
+There was public outcry, with both petition signing (co-organized by Vlado Gotovac) and media votes (TV talk-show Latinica), as reported by TV show Labirint.